-Finishing your training contract
+Finishing your training contract - what's next?

 When your training contract draws to a close, the transition away from 'student' can be daunting and exciting in equal measure.
 What can you expect from your professional life as a fully-qualified CA?

 "If you ask the students, it is a relief when they have passed the exams and when they finally qualify they do feel proud of themselves.
 It should be a confidence boost – it holds a prestige which makes you stand out more," said Catherine Devaney CA.

 Standing out often means having to step up your game.
 One of the more immediate changes you may notice post-qualification is an increase in responsibility and shifted priorities within your organisation.